exonum/exonum-doc/src/advanced/consensus/requests.md

     `Precommit` messages, each of which is digitally signed by a different validator, and the size of the set is more than 2/3 of the validator number.

+### Which node should have the necessary information

 Receiving [a consensus message](consensus.md#messages) from a node gives the message recepient an opportunity to learn certain information about the state of the message